 National provisions concerning the definition of waste may differ and, therefore, the same material may be regarded as waste in one country but as non-waste in another country.
 Determining whether a substance or object is or not a waste may not always be straightforward; however, it is ultimately the mandate of the national competent authority on waste to decide when an item is to be defined as waste or non-waste.
 Further work on clarifying this matter under the Basel Convention is in progress ().

-The starting point for compliant management of waste tyres is the definition of when a tyre is waste.
-This is particularly called into question in a situation where tyres are going to be retreaded or they are going to be sold as ‘part-worn tyres’.
-For example, the Ohio Environmental Protection Agency, United States, considers that a used tyre remains a scrap tyre until it is installed and that retreadable casings are also scrap tyres until a retreading business has accepted and inspected the tyre and marked it as suitable for retreading.

-If a tyre must be discarded as a result of law (for example, the tread of the tyre has fallen below the prescribed standard so that the tyre can no longer lawfully be used as a tyre), it should be exported as waste even if it is to be used as a tyre in a country with less stringent tread requirements because the tyre will only be completely recovered once it has been put to that new use.

-In England and Wales, the end of waste criteria for the production and use of tyre-derived rubber materials is set out in a Quality Protocol developed by the Environment Agency and WRAP (Waste & Resources Action Programme) in consultation with the Department for Environment, Food & Rural Affairs, the Welsh Assembly Government, industry and other regulatory stakeholders. ()
+Tyres generally are replaced because they have been worn and the tread depth is near or below the legal minimum tread depth.
+Part-worn tyres that can be reused as it is for its original purpose when a residual tread depth remains (), are not generally considered waste.
+For example, in Switzerland, part-worn tyres in a usable condition with a tread depth of at least 1.6 mm may be classified as second-hand goods (non-waste) provided they are packaged well enough to prevent damage during transit; conversely, tyres with a tread depth of less than 1.6 mm, tyres with irregular abrasion marks and other mechanical damage, or tyres fitted inside one another (in twos or threes), are classified as “controlled wastes”, for export purposes ().
+Part-worn tyres that are suitable for retreading are generally excluded from the definition of waste tyres (depending on national legislation) because they can still be used for their original intended purpose.
+In the European Union, waste tyres can reach end-of-waste status when they have undergone a recovery operation and fulfil a number of criteria, so-called end-of-waste criteria (according to the Directive 2008/98/EC of 19 November 2008 on waste).
+For example, in England and Wales, the end-of-waste criteria for the production and use of tyre-derived rubber materials is set out in a Quality Protocol developed by the Environment Agency and WRAP (Waste & Resources Action Programme) in consultation with the Department for Environment, Food & Rural Affairs, the Welsh Assembly Government, industry and other regulatory stakeholders. ()

 Classification under the Basel Convention (Annexes I, II, III, VIII and/or IX)